If I had to choose, I’d say this, the March issue of Supply & Demand Chain Executive, is our most popular.

 Ryan’s efforts with supply chain activities related to e-Sourcing align with Kroger’s customer-first-driven organization.
 He ensures his efforts are holistic in nature generating long-term benefits that are sustainable and ultimately derive value for the customer.
 Increasing data and information visibility to react and respond to changing demands and ensuring supplier compliance to address new innovations and customer safety are his focus.

-To learn more about Ryan and Kroger, as well as meeting our other Pros to Know, please turn to Page 14.
+To learn more about Ryan and Kroger, as well as meeting our other Pros to Know, please turn to Page 14 of the March issue.

 Don’t stop there, though.
 The issue is packed with solutions and knowledge that will help your supply chain become more efficient and productive.
 For example, our cover story will take a look at the looming May 31 filing date for the SEC’s Dodd-Frank conflict minerals section.
 Publicly traded companies and their suppliers must disclose whether they manufacture products that contain conflict minerals.
 In addition, they must also disclose what actions they have taken to ensure their use of the minerals do not contribute to human atrocities in the Democratic Republic of Congo (DRC) and adjoining countries.
 Are you ready?
 See Page 8 for the story.